GoogleCloudPlatform/professional-services/examples/multicluster-dag-dependencies/Readme.md

 ![](images/extend-pattern-2.jpg)

 To run the pattern, please update the values for varaibles such as `<<project-id>>`, and  `<<composer-service-account>>` in `nprd.tfvars` file.
 Run the following commands to create topics, subscription and service account permission.
-Make sure the updae the backend bucket anme and prefix
+Make sure the updae the backend bucket name and prefix

 ```
 terraform init -backend-config="bucket=<<bucket_name>>" -backend-config="prefix=<<prefix>>"